NeboraDev/ChronoProject/README.md

-# ChronoProject
+# Chrono
-A music software created for a final project.
+A music software created for basic use of any user.